|

 part of the package.

-1962/Roy Ross Enterprises, Inc. (New York) - Many stations bought
+October, 1962/Roy Ross Enterprises, Inc. (New

-the series used at WDRC, including WAVZ New Haven and WPRO Providence.
+WAVZ New Haven and WPRO Providence.
+Here are

-It included a set of instrumental
+in 1960.
+It included a set of

-used as promo backgrounds, or by themselves between records.
+frequently used as promo backgrounds, or by themselves between records.

-1965/PAMS Series#27 (Dallas) - The day before WDRC launched
+January 22, 1965/PAMS Series#27 (Dallas) - The day before WDRC

-its pop music format (August 18, 1960), rival WPOP cut its first
+launched its pop music format (August 18, 1960), rival WPOP cut

-Set.
-The "What's Doing 'Round Connecticut"
+- The Jet Set.
+The "What's Doing 'Round

-column of February 7, 1965 says, "New jingles give Big D
+Connecticut" column of February 7, 1965 says, "New

-the modern musical trademark.
+jingles give Big D the modern musical trademark.
 Listen you'll see."
-Later,

-Big D also bought PAMS' Beatles
+Later, Big D also bought PAMS' Beatles

 Series.

-1966/Gwinsound Series #5 (Dallas) - Tommy Gwinn sold this package
+February, 1966/Gwinsound Series #5 (Dallas) - Tommy Gwinn sold

-to Charlie Parker.
-It retained
+this package to Charlie Parker.

-the package was used for a relatively short time.
+#27 but the package was used for a relatively short time.

-*May,
+May, 1967/Joey

-- The precise story behind this package is unclear though it is
+Reynolds format - The precise story behind this package

-generally believed the popular 6-9PM host was involved in its production.
+is unclear though it is generally believed the popular 6-9PM host

-column of May 14, 1967 says, "The name is the same but the
+"The name is the same but the musical signature is new.

-musical signature is new.
-The new jingles on the Big 'D.' Give a
+The new jingles on the Big 'D.' Give a listen, we know you'll like

-listen, we know you'll like 'em."
-Evidently listeners didn't
+'em."
+Evidently listeners didn't because they weren't

-because they weren't used for long.
+used for long.
 One exception was the "WDRC

 Weather Eye" cut which was used in mid 1967 after Series